MIFF Awards 2024

-In 2023, MIFF offered a total prize pool of over A$300,000 across a suite of six award categories.
-Along with the second iteration of the festival’s prestigious Bright Horizons Award, this year saw the introduction of the First Nations Film Creative Award as well as the return of the Blackmagic Design Australian Innovation Award and the Audience Award.
-Elsewhere, the 62nd MIFF Shorts Awards celebrated the best in short-form filmmaking, while the MIFF Schools Youth Jury named the best title from the MIFF Schools program.
+The MIFF Awards recognise filmmaking excellence across a suite of six award categories.
+Returning in 2024 are the festival’s prestigious Bright Horizons Award, presented by VicScreen; the Blackmagic Design Australian Innovation Award; The Uncle Jack Charles Award in collaboration with Kearney Group; and the Intrepid Audience Award.
+Elsewhere, the 63rd MIFF Shorts Awards, presented by Campari, celebrate the best in short-form filmmaking, while the MIFF Schools Youth Jury Award, presented by Collarts, names the best title from the MIFF Schools program.

 Bright Horizons Award